franklyT/kohai.js/README.md

   },
 };
 ```
+Components are written sequentially into an HTML page in the body tag via their "write" function.
+We can also run arbitrary encapsulated code via this function, as it will be called in the root HTML.

+Our root compiled js is loaded into every html page in the head, to prevent pop-in.
+Our CSS is also loaded explicitly into the html file for the same reason.

 Herein we define styles with our CSS-in-JS (media queries, after, before, and hover currently supported), define what is returned when the component get function is called (the HTML), and what is returned when the component write function is called.